 1. Declaration of Safety

 When the preceptor is confident that the student is a safe beginning level practitioner, the RCF will provide a Declaration of Safety (DOS) form.
-The preceptor should sign it and return it to the FNU Registrar as directed on the form.
+The preceptor should sign it and return it to the student for uploading.
 Timing of the DOS is at the preceptor's discretion.
 Regardless of when it is signed, the student needs to complete the clinical numbers and time requirements.

 2. Honorarium and Continuing Education Certificate

 All honorariums are paid at the time that the students complete their clinical hours with the particular preceptor.
 Students record the hours they spend with the preceptors by using DDATs and time logs.
 This documentation is signed by the preceptor for verification purposes.
 The student sends this documentation to the RCF.
 FNU then calculates the hours for each preceptor; the honorarium is based on the percentage of time relative to the required 675 hours the student spends with an individual preceptor.
 Timely distribution of honorariums requires current address and W-9 information.
 A certificate for continuing education for time spent precepting students is also calculated based upon DDATs and time logs.
 This certificate will be issued at the time of the honorarium.
 Please contact the RCF with any address changes or concerns associated with the honorarium or CE certificate.
 We appreciate your time and want to be sure that you receive both the honorarium and the CE certificate.

 3. Feedback To FNU

 At the time of the site visit, the RCF will provide the preceptor with a form or email link for evaluation of the visit.
 FNU welcomes any comments or suggestions the preceptor may offer.
 Preceptor contribution to FNU is critically important for program and student success.
-Any program or clinical experience feedback can be directed to the Program Director.
+Any program or clinical experience feedback can be directed to the Clinical Director.